schappim/mBot-Gitbook/demonstration-of-mblockly.md

 ### Questions

-1. What is the way to insert decimal numbers \(i.e. numbers like 0.5, 1.0 or 5.25\) in a wait block?
+Question 2.8.1: What is the way to insert decimal numbers \(i.e. numbers like 0.5, 1.0 or 5.25\) in a wait block?

 A. Use the decimal point in the keypad to type in the number

-**B. Use an arithmetic function block to calculate the decimal number from two integers**
+B. Use an arithmetic function block to calculate the decimal number from two integers

 C. It is not possible to insert decimal numbers in a wait block.
 A wait block will only accept integer numbers.

+Answer: B

-1. Where is the Scratch program that you write in mBlockly executed?
+Question 2.8.2: Where is the Scratch program that you write in mBlockly executed?

 A. On the mCore microcontroller

-**B. On the tablet.
-The mBot is controlled remotely by the program running on the tablet**
+B. On the tablet.
+The mBot is controlled remotely by the program running on the tablet.

+Answer: B